 We invite applications from animators and illustrators committed to exploring the growing application of animation within art, design and interactive media.
 The programme is designed for those who feel they must develop a wider understanding of animation in order to fulfil their potential in the field.

-The Master of Animation is open to Bachelor of Animation and Bachelor of Illustration graduates, or similar practicing professionals in the field with experience in animation.
+Animation is open to Bachelor of Animation and Bachelor of Illustration graduates, or similar practicing professionals in the field with experience in animation.
 Verbal and written proficiency in English is required.

 Your studies will take place within a diverse community of Master’s students from many different backgrounds.
 Engaging with people from all over the world in a 24/7, multidisciplinary environment will enrich your practice and allow you to build a unique network of peers.
 Furthermore, through active collaboration with makers and studios outside of the academy, you will gain experience in wide range of practices and build a valuable professional network.
 Our hands-on, interdisciplinary approach enables you to take bold steps in your career after graduation.